RuPaul's Drag Race: UK vs. the World: Series 1 (2022)

-Blu Hydrangea was the first winner of UK vs. the World.
+Blu Hydrangea was the first winner of RuPaul's Drag Race: UK vs. the World.

 The first series premiered on 1 February 2022, and features nine international queens who have competed in the Drag Race franchise worldwide.
 The contestants competed to become "Queen of the Mothertucking World" and be featured in a song by RuPaul, as well as winning a crown and a scepter.
 It ran for six episodes and concluded on 8 March 2022; Mo Heart was the runner-up and Blu Hydrangea was crowned the first series winner.

 Series 2 (2024)

-After its two-year hiatus, a teaser was released showcasing the second series of the international all-stars.
+After its two-year hiatus, a teaser was released showcasing the second series of the international all stars.
 The series aired on BBC Three and iPlayer beginning on 9 February 2024.
 Tia Kofi was the winner, Hannah Conda was the runner up and Marina Summers and La Grande Dame place third.
 Arantxa Castilla-La Mancha was voted Miss Congeniality.

+Series 3 (2026)

+Following another two-year hiatus, a teaser was released showcasing a third series of the international all stars on 24 December 2025.
+The series premiered on 27 January 2026.
+Gawdland was the winner, Kate Butch was the runner up and Fontana and Mariah Balenciaga place third.
+Serena Morena was voted Miss Congeniality.